Assistance for cancelled apprentices and trainees (PDF, 245KB)

 - Apprentice Employment Network (a network of group training organisations throughout Queensland and the Northern Territory).

 Tradeapprentices.com.au is a free service funded by department and delivered by the Apprentice Employment Network.
-This service aims to connect out-of-trade apprentices and trainees whose training contracts have been cancelled with employers, in order to complete their training under a training contract.
+This service aims to assist apprentices and trainees within targeted skills shortage areas, who have had their training contract cancelled, connect with employers, in order to recommence in a training contract.

-It is recommended that once registered with Tradeapprentices, the apprentice or trainee should inform them of any changes to their contract details to ensure they are provided with every opportunity to secure employment.
+It is recommended that once registered with Tradeapprentices, the apprentice or trainee should notify of any change to their contact details to ensure they are provided with every possible opportunity to secure employment.

 Registering details on the out-of-trade register does not guarantee employment.